aspect-build/rules_lint/lint/README.md

 2. A `_my_linter_aspect_impl` function, following the https://bazel.build/extending/aspects#aspect_implementation API.
    This is responsible for selecting which rule types in the graph it "knows how to lint".
    It should call the `my_linter_action` function.
-   It must always return a `report` output group.
+   It must always return a `rules_lint_report` output group.
-   Currently we also rely on the report output file being named following the convention `*-report.txt`, though this is a design smell.
+   The simple lint.sh also relies on the report output file being named following the convention `*-report.txt`, though this is a design smell.

 3. A `my_linter_aspect` factory function.
 This is a higher-order function that returns an aspect.